 As our economy recovers, we know that our child care infrastructure remains in crisis.
 We must invest in our care system with our children’s futures at stake.
 Accessible, affordable, quality child care allows families to work and offers babies the nurturing learning environment they need for healthy development.
 It helps build a future for our families, our economy and our nation.

-The PBS NewsHour, one of the nation’s most trusted nightly news sources, has produced an upcoming weeklong series on child care in the United States entitled Raising Our Future: America’s Child Care Dilemma.
-The series ran in five segments over the course of the week of July 12th, and are available for viewing on the series web page.
+The PBS NewsHour, one of the nation’s most trusted nightly news sources, has produced a series on child care in the United States entitled Raising Our Future: America’s Child Care Dilemma.
+The series ran in five segments over the course of the week of July 12, plus another segment on Oct.
+12; all are available for viewing on the series web page.

 As part of the series, NewsHour visited the Nebraska communities of McCook and Shickley and also stopped at the Buffett Institute.
 This was featured on Wednesday, July 14.

 Here are summaries of each segment in the five-part July series:

 • Segment 1 (Oregon): The first “scene setter” segment of the series examines America’s dramatically changed child care landscape as the country emerges from the pandemic and what’s at stake in this critical moment.
 Weaving together interviews with national experts and compelling personal stories from families and providers in Oregon, the report goes beyond the headlines to reveal long-standing inequities and problems with America’s patchwork child care system.
 The report also looks back at historical touchpoints that have impacted public policy and investment in early care and education for decades.